Choose your program, change the world.

 What about my future?

 Serving as a bridge from a hands-on classroom environment to opportunities that exist beyond graduation, the Career and Professional Development Center further prepares you for the real world.
 It offers career counseling and graduate school planning services, in addition to coordinating student employment, internships, and mentorships.
-Students participate in over 5,818 career-coaching opportunities and 10,000+ in student and Alumni Career program attendees, and 1,000+ organizations participate in our career fairs.
+Students participate in 8,600+ career-coaching opportunities, and 13,000+ students attended career fairs on campus and took advantage of the 12,200+ full-time job postings on Carnegie Mellon’s online recruiting platform.
 The Career and Professional Development Center also provides informational workshops on résumé writing and interviewing techniques to help you land your dream job when you graduate.

 A world-class city